-Rangers v FC Ufa: Russian side confident of green light after visa delay
+Rangers v FC Ufa: Injured Lassana Coulibaly misses out for hosts

 - Updates on BBC Radio Scotland 810MW/DAB & the BBC Sport website

-"I'd like to thank Uefa and the Russian Football Union for their assistance in this process."

-Russian cyclist Igor Frolov was recently unable to take part in the European Championships held in Glasgow, after failing to acquire a UK visa in time.

-Ufa currently lie 11th in the 16-team Russian Premier League, and were beaten 3-0 by Dinamo Moscow on Monday.
+Four games into their domestic campaign, Ufa are 11th in the 16-team Russian Premier League and were beaten 3-0 by Dinamo Moscow on Monday.
+However, the visitors to Ibrox rested several key players.

-They are the last obstacle barring Rangers' path to the Europa League group stage.

-Steven Gerrard's men have overcome Macedonian side Shkupi, Croatian outfit Osijek and Maribor of Slovenia in their three qualifying rounds.
+Ufa, who were formed in 2009 and started life in the third tier in 2011, are beginning their fifth season in the Russian Premier League.

+They finished sixth last term and qualified for Europe for the first time after taking the spot earned by Russian Cup winners FC Tosno, who dissolved after financial troubles.